 GPR: Gram-Positive rods

 This bacterial pool expressed high rates of resistance and multidrug resistance profiles.
-Table 2 indicates that the “susceptible at high posology” profile is rare in Gram-positive isolates, while resistance rates are invariably high for most antibiotics.
+Table 2 indicates that the “susceptible at highdose” profile is rare in Gram-positive isolates, while resistance rates are invariably high for most antibiotics.
 Gentamicin was most effective, followed by Clindamycin on Gram-positive isolates.

 Table 2.
 Antibiotic susceptibility profile of isolates